-34. Whistle-blowing
+35. Whistle-blowing

-- 34.1.
-We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 34.2.
+35.1.
+We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.

+35.2.
 All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues, poor or unsafe practice and potential failures in the Academy's safeguarding arrangements.
-If it becomes necessary to consult outside the Academy, they should speak in the first instance, to the LADO following the Whistleblowing Policy. - 34.3.
+If it becomes necessary to consult outside the Academy, they should speak in the first instance, to the LADO following the Whistleblowing Policy.

+35.3.
 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - 34.4.
+Staff can call: 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk.

+35.4.
 Whistle-blowing related to the Headteacher should be made to the Chair of the Governing Body whose contact details are readily available to staff.

-35. Physical Intervention
+36. Physical Intervention

-- 35.1.
-We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person. - 35.2.
-Such events should be recorded and signed by a witness. - 35.3.
-Staff who are likely to need to use physical intervention will be appropriately trained in the Team Teach technique. - 35.4.
-We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures. - 35.5.
+36.1.
+We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.

+36.2.
+Such events should be recorded and signed by a witness.

+36.3.
+Staff who are likely to need to use physical intervention will be appropriately trained in using techniques such as "Team Teach".

+36.4.
+We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures.

+36.5.
 We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.

-36. Linked Policies
+37. Linked Policies

-This policy also links to our policies on (AMEND ACCORDING TO ACADEMY POLICIES):
+This policy also links to our policies on: